 “Verita has made some positive recommendations which local oversight bodies will now consider with care and will also be considered as part of the national review.”

-The review was commissioned by NHS England on behalf of a regional quality surveillance group which also comprises the Care Quality Commission, NHS Trust Development Authority and Monitor.
+The review (this document is no longer available here but can be found on the National Archives website) was commissioned by NHS England on behalf of a regional quality surveillance group which also comprises the Care Quality Commission, NHS Trust Development Authority and Monitor.
 This has ensured in depth investigation of all aspects of the concerns raised through a variety of channels in early 2013.

 An overarching report, independently produced by Verita and published today, bring together the learning and recommendations from all parts of the review.
 It makes 17 recommendations in the following five areas: